Sue: Terminus? I hope this story doesn’t take place in a bus station.

 Sue: That was a pathetic thump.
 She must have been worried about punching her way through the set.

 Sue: Oh look, Nyssa is lying half-naked on the floor.
-I bet you love Terminus.
+I bet you love Terminus, Neil.

-The Doctor can’t stop Terminus from firing its engines.
+The Doctor can’t stop Terminus from firing its engines, mainly because the technology is too phenomenal.

-Sue: And yet it’s controlled by a big red lever.
-Not a computer or anything like high-tech that.
+Sue: And yet it’s controlled by a big red lever, instead of a computer, or something high-tech like that.
 Believable?

 Bor resigns himself to his fate.

-Bor: It doesn’t matter.
-In a couple of hours there won’t even be a Terminus or a Company or anything.
+Bor: In a couple of hours there won’t even be a Terminus or a Company or anything!

-Sue: (As Ringo/Bor) And where will poor Thomas the Tank Engine go then?
+Sue: (As Ringo/Bor) And where will Thomas the Tank Engine go then?

 Sue: There are too many ****ing corridors in this story.
 Really drab corridors, too.
 It’s relentless.